DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ### 3. Build a Docker image

-Starting with DevExpress v25.1, packages are available from [NuGet.org](https://www.nuget.org/) — no custom feed configuration is required.
-Add your [DevExpress License Key](https://docs.devexpress.com/GeneralInformation/405494/trial-register/set-up-your-dev-express-license-key) to the environment variable:
+Starting with DevExpress v25.1, NuGet packages are available directly from [www.nuget.org](https://www.nuget.org/), so there is no need to configure a custom feed.
+Just add your [DevExpress License Key](https://docs.devexpress.com/GeneralInformation/405494/trial-register/set-up-your-dev-express-license-key) to the environment variable:

 ```
 export DX_LICENSE={your-devexpress-license-key}